-Less Than Significant Impact.
-There is one sensitive receptor adjacent to the Project, including one residential property approximately 200 feet from Project limits The Project site is located within a rural area and construction activities would not produce sufficient quantities of other emissions that could lead to odors affecting a substantial number of people.
-Therefore, the Project would have a Less Than Significant Impact on emissions that could affect a substantial number of people.
+Less than Significant Impact.
+The Project site is located within an agricultural area, with four residential homes adjacent to the Project area.
+However, construction activities would not have the potential to produce sufficient quantities of other emissions that could lead to odors that would affect a substantial number of people.
+Therefore, the Project would have a Less than Significant Impact on other emissions that could affect a substantial number of people.

-The following measures would be implemented as part of the Project to minimize short term construction related air quality emissions:
+The measures AQ-1 and AQ-2 would be implemented as part of the Project to minimize short term construction related air quality emissions.

-AQ-1: The construction contractor shall comply with the San Joaquin Valley Air Pollution Control District Rule VIII as it pertains to fugitive dust (PM10).

-AQ-2: Wind Erosion Control best management practices will be implemented as follows:
+- AQ-1: The construction contractor shall comply with the SJVAPCD Regulation VIII as it pertains to fugitive dust (PM10). - AQ-2: Wind erosion control BMPs will be implemented as follows: - Water shall be applied on disturbed open soil by means of pressure-type distributors or pipelines equipped with a spray system or hoses and nozzles that will ensure even distribution.

-- Water shall be applied on disturbed open soil by means of pressure-type distributors or pipelines equipped with a spray system or hoses and nozzles that will ensure even distribution. - All distribution equipment shall be equipped with a positive means of shutoff. - Unless water is applied by means of pipelines, at least one mobile unit shall be available at all times to apply water or dust palliative to the Project. - If reclaimed water is used, the sources and discharge must meet California Department of Health Services water reclamation criteria and the Regional Water Quality Control Board requirements.
+- All distribution equipment shall be equipped with a positive means of shutoff. - Unless water is applied by means of pipelines, at least one mobile unit shall be available at all times to apply water or dust palliative to the Project. - If reclaimed water is used, the sources and discharge must meet California Department of Health Services water reclamation criteria and the Regional Water Quality Control Board requirements.
 Non-potable water shall not be conveyed in tanks or drain pipes that will be used to convey potable water and there shall be no connection between potable and non-potable supplies.
 Non-potable tanks, pipes and other conveyances shall be marked "NON-POTABLE WATER - DO NOT DRINK." - Materials applied as temporary soil stabilizers and soil binders will also provide wind erosion control benefits.